ClimateMind/climatemind-backend/README.md

 On Windows it is running in a strict secure mode.
 You need to add the source directory to the Docker Resources: Settings / Resources / File Sharing -> add the application root directory

-***Before doing what's below, be sure the Docker application is running and the bash working directory is changed to the climatemind-backend path.***
+***Before doing what's below, be sure the Docker application is running and the command line working directory is changed to the climatemind-backend path.***

 ## Running the application with Docker Compose (for development)